-From earthquakes and glaciers to stormwater and invasive species, come aboard the LGA’s Floating Classroom, the Rosalia Anna Ashby, for two hours this summer to learn all about Lake George and how to keep the Lake’s water clean and clear.
+From earthquakes and glaciers to stormwater and invasive species, come aboard the LGA’s Floating Classroom, the Rosalia Anna Ashby, to learn all about Lake George and how to keep the Lake’s water clean and clear.

 Onboard, you’ll enjoy a hands-on adventure and learn all about Lake George water quality.
 You will find out what makes Lake George unique.

-You’ll measure water clarity, catch zooplankton, and test pH and temperature.
+You’ll measure water clarity, catch zooplankton, and investigate other water quality parameters.

 You’ll find out if Lake George is healthy, and what you can do to help keep it that way.